layoutBox/PinLayout/README.md

 	view.pin.width(percentageValue%)
 	```
 * **Q: How does PinLayout handle UIView's transforms?**
-  **R:** PinLayout set the frame of the non-transformed view.
-So PinLayout won't affect the view's transforms.
+  **R:** PinLayout set the position and the size of the non-transformed view.
+So PinLayout won't affect/change the view's transforms.

 <br>